tencentyun/intlcloud-documents/product_new/存储产品中心/对象存储/控制台指南/存储桶管理/域名管理/开启自定义加速域名_intl_en.md

 4. After the configuration, click **Save** on the operation column on the right to add the domain name.
 After it is saved, the Enable button for CDN authentication appears in the **CDN Authentication** column.
 You can click the button to enable the CDN authentication for custom domain name.
 **CDN Authentication:**Timestamp authentication can be configured to prevent stealing by malicious users.
 You can enable the feature after adding the domain name.
 5. Log in to [CDN Console](https://console.cloud.tencent.com/cdn/access).
 On the left sidebar, click **Domain Name Management**.
 6. Locate the domain name you need to configure, click **Management** on the operation column on the right to go to the domain name management page, and then click **Security Configuration** at the top.
-For more information, see [Authentication Configuration](https://intl.cloud.tencent.com/document/product/228/33115).

 > After CDN acceleration is enabled for a domain name, anyone can directly access the origin server via the domain name.
 Therefore, if you need to keep your data private, be sure to protect your data in the origin server through **Authentication Configuration**.